frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 Every time we read our Gospel each day and we look at the words of the Mass, the different scriptural texts, or listen to the Gospel there, we get exposed to profound wisdom.
 Greater than that doesn\'t exist.

-"The divine Word," we are told in the Book of Hebrews, "after being spoken of old in many and various ways to our fathers through the prophets, has been sent in these last days to men and women in the very person of the Son (*cf*.
+"The divine Word," we are told in the Book of Hebrews, "after being spoken of old in many and various ways to our fathers through the prophets, has been sent in these last days to men and women in the very person of the Son" (*cf*.
 Heb.
 1:1-2).

 We are also called to be qualified teachers of this Word.
 "He who hears you hears me" (Luke 10:16).
 An enormous task, but also a great responsibility.